rachelyayra/start-and-stop/README.md

 1. **Data Preprocessing**: Audio samples are converted to MFCC feature vectors, which capture essential characteristics of the voices while reducing dimensionality.

-2. **Feature Extraction**: MFCC features are extracted using libraries like Librosa, enabling efficient analysis of audio data.
+2. **Feature Extraction**: MFCC features are extracted using Librosa, enabling efficient analysis of audio data.

 3. **SVM Classification**: The SVM classifier is trained on the MFCC features of the "start" and "stop" audio segments.
 SVM is chosen for its ability to handle non-linear decision boundaries effectively.